Position: Psychologist for Hope Program Students

 - Develop personalized life plan depending on the needs of the student (strengths and weaknesses)

-- Report to the DIF new students in the Hope Program within the allotted time frame.
+- Report to the DIF new students in the Hope Program within the allowed time frame.

 Psychological Records (Permanent):